Hi, I'm Riki.

 “Rabbi Abahu said: At the very moment the Beit HaMikdash was destroyed, Mashiach was born.

-We often expect geulah to be dramatic – lightning, trumpets, and fanfare.
-But Tisha B’Av teaches us that the real breakthrough begins in the dark, in the cracks, in what seems so small and powerless.
+But Tisha B’Av teaches us that the real breakthrough begins in the dark, in the cracks, in what seems small and powerless.

-Just like parenting.
-It’s the quiet moments at 2 a.m., when your baby cries and your body aches and your mind is running on empty.
-It’s the moment you choose to pick up your baby again, to go to them, to soothe them, despite the fatigue and pressure to “just let them cry it out.”
-Those tiny acts of presence feel invisible are actually building trust, safety, and deep connection.
+It’s the moment you choose to pick up your baby again and soothe them, despite the fatigue and pressure to “just let them cry it out.”

-In these moments, you’re not just “getting through the night.”
-You’re doing something sacred and holy.
 You’re participating in the very process of repairing, healing, and rebuilding the future – bit by bit.

 If you’ve ever felt like your sleepless nights are meaningless or that your exhaustion means you’re failing, I want you to remember this.
-Your steadfast presence is the beginning of redemption.
-This is where the healing starts – not in grand gestures, but in the tender, consistent care only a parent can give.

 When the sages say Mashiach was born on Tisha B’Av, they’re reminding us that the greatest hope often starts in the darkest times, in the smallest hands, and in the softest cries.
-As a parent, your care in the night is the light breaking through exile.

 The Shechina returns through nurture

-In kabbalistic thought, the Shechinah represents Mother: the aspect of Hashem that nurtures and empathizes.
-When the Beis HaMikdash was destroyed, it wasn’t just a national tragedy – it was the exile of the Shechinah itself, the Divine Mother.
+When the Beis HaMikdash was destroyed, it was more than a national tragedy – it was the exile of the Shechinah itself, the Divine Mother.

-The force of nurture, warmth, and closeness in the world was driven out.
 And when that mothering energy disappears from a society, what’s left is survival.
 Disconnect.
 Parents pushed past their limits.
-Babies treated like problems.
-The sacred bond between parent and child begins to fray.

-But just as the Shechinah went into exile, she will one day be redeemed – and the only way out is to rebuild what was lost.
+But just as the Shechinah went into exile, She will one day be redeemed – and the only way out is to rebuild what was lost.

 Through mothering itself.